TylerPollard410/Florida-Coral-Bleaching/README.md

 generalizability.

-Model 9 includes key predictors such as Distance to Shore, Turbidity, Cyclone Frequency, Windspeed, Sea Surface Temperature Anomalies (SSTA and TSA), and Degree Heating Weeks derived from TSA (TSA_DHW).
+Model 9 includes key predictors such as Distance to Shore, Turbidity, Cyclone Frequency, Windspeed, Sea Surface Temperature Anomalies (SSTA), Thermal Stress Anomaly (TSA), and Degree Heating Weeks derived from TSA (TSA_DHW).
 These covariates were retained based on their statistical significance and their ecological relevance to coral bleaching dynamics.
 The refined model structure provides a robust framework for understanding and predicting bleaching patterns, facilitating targeted conservation efforts.

 # Goodness of Fit